wp-plugins/wp-theater/readme.txt

 * Fixed PHP and cURL activation check...
 If not, I'm snapping a(nother) keyboard.
 * Fixed error when YouTube ratings and likes data are blocked for a video.
 * Fixed *cache* shorthand parameter and updated default to not cache.
-* Fixed previews from remaining selected or being selected initially when no theater(embed) is preset or when using theater_id.
+* Fixed previews from remaining selected or being selected initially when no theater(embed) is present or when using theater_id.
 * Updated solo previews so they display inside a figure element with a figcaption wrapped title.
 * Updated *theater_id* to cause listings to hide their theater.
 * Updated more_link to not carry a nofollow rel value.